zeljkoobrenovic/sokrates-oss-landscape-analysis/README.md

 - Java 11 to run [Sokrates](https://sokrates.dev) CLI
 - [Graphviz](https://graphviz.org/) (optional, but highly recommended as it significantly improves the performance of Sokrates graph rendering)
 - Recent version of Node.js to run GitHub API and code generation scripts
-- An environment (e.g. Linux, MacOS...) that can run BASH (.sh) scripts
+- An environment (e.g., Linux, MacOS...) that can run BASH (.sh) scripts
 - Enough space on disk to store zipped version of all repos and generated Sokrates reports (several GBs at least)

 ### Install & Run